-As a federal prosecutor and member of the SDNY’s Securities and Commodities Fraud Task Force, Chris prosecuted a wide array of securities fraud offenses.
-Among other cases, Chris served as lead trial counsel in the insider trading trial of United States v.
+As a federal prosecutor and member of the SDNY’s Securities and Commodities Fraud Task Force, Chris investigated and prosecuted a wide array of securities fraud offenses.
+Chris served as lead trial counsel in the insider trading trial of United States v.
 Doug Whitman, in which the founder of the Whitman Capital hedge fund was convicted of all insider trading counts after a multi-week trial.
-Chris also investigated and prosecuted numerous other insider trading offenses at hedge funds and expert network firms, as well as cases involving investment adviser fraud, hedge fund overvaluation schemes, and broker-dealer markup schemes.
+Chris also investigated and prosecuted securities fraud cases involving insider trading, investment adviser fraud, hedge fund overvaluation schemes, and broker-dealer markup schemes.

 Chris also worked in the SDNY’s Terrorism and International Narcotics Unit, where he served as lead counsel in several of the Office’s highest profile international criminal prosecutions.
-Chris’ noteworthy cases include the successful prosecution of individuals charged with conspiring to export military parts and carbon fiber from the United States to Iran and China in violation of OFAC and other regulations, as well as prosecution of an MIT-educated neuroscientist (nicknamed “Lady al Qaeda”) for attempted murder of federal officials in Afghanistan.
-Chris also prosecuted several cases involving national security matters; foreign terrorist organizations such as al Qaeda and al Shabaab; export and money laundering offenses relating to embargoed countries and entities; and cases involving foreign corruption.
+Chris’ noteworthy cases include the successful prosecution of individuals charged with conspiring to export military parts and carbon fiber from the United States to Iran and China, as well as the successful prosecution after trial of an MIT-educated neuroscientist (nicknamed “Lady al Qaeda”) for attempted murder of federal officials in Afghanistan.
+Chris also prosecuted cases involving national security matters; foreign terrorist organizations such as al Qaeda and al Shabaab; and cases involving foreign corruption.

-In addition to his government service with the Department of Justice, Chris clerked for the Honorable Kevin Thomas Duffy, United States District Judge for the Southern District of New York, and worked as an associate at another New York law firm where he focused on white collar criminal defense and securities litigation.
+Before joining the U.S. Attorney’s Office, Chris clerked for the Honorable Kevin Thomas Duffy, United States District Judge for the Southern District of New York, and worked as an associate at another New York law firm where he focused on white collar criminal defense and securities litigation.